 We’d love to know what dietary supplements you take and why, particularly if you use them to enhance or prolong your athletic endeavors.
 Don’t do dietary supplements?
 Tell us why not.

 [Disclaimer: The Amazon link to Stresstabs is part of an affiliate program that helps support iRunFar.
-Please note that if you purchase any product, including the above listed supplements, after clicking through an Amazon.com link on this site (even if for a product unrelated to the one you order), you help support iRunFar.]
+Please note that if you purchase any product, including the above listed supplements, after clicking through an Amazon.com

 *I’m talking about dietary supplements that folks use to supplement their diets outside of competition.
 Many “food like” in- and post-workout/race products, such as Gu Roctane, First Endurance Ultragen, and Vespa, are classified as dietary supplements in the US due to the peculiarities of American food and drug law.
 How do I know?
 Because I spent 8 years working at a food and drug law firm where dietary supplements became my specialty by the time I became a law clerk and then attorney.